zainnadeem/OOP-Cards-Model-ios-0616/README.md

 Because of the randomization, the tests are only checking that it contains the substrings `@"count"` and `@"cards"`, so it's generally up to you to make this something useful.

 10 — Navigate to the `FISAppDelegate.m` file and import `FISCardDeck.h`.
-In the `application:didFinishLaunchingWithOptions:`, create a new `FISCardDeck` variable and `NSLog()` its description property.
+In the `application:didFinishLaunchingWithOptions:` method, create a new `FISCardDeck` variable and `NSLog()` its `description` property.
 Play around with the methods you wrote, printing the description to watch the deck change.

 **Advanced:** *Try playing a few draws of War with yourself if you like, but don't get bogged down in a thorough implementation of the game.*